rng-guy/NFSMWBartender/README.md

 &nbsp;

 **After installing** Bartender:
-1. check out its configuration (.ini) files in the `scripts\BartenderSettings` folder, and
+1. check out its configuration (.ini) files in the `scripts\BartenderSettings` folder; and
-2. see the [appendix file](APPENDIX.md) should you encounter any issues or want more feature details.
+2. if you encounter any issues or want more feature details, see the [appendix file](APPENDIX.md).

 &nbsp;